If employees are the heart of your small business, paying them accurately and on time could very well be what keeps things ticking.

 - Decide what payment options you can offer such as direct deposit, paper check or pay card.

 - Set your frequency and pay period end dates, such as weekly, biweekly, semimonthly or monthly.
 You may be able to set different pay schedules for different employees.
-Make sure to consider applicable state laws.
+Make sure to consider any applicable requirements at the federal, state, and local levels.

 - Decide what benefits you will offer and how much you will need to deduct from each employee’s paycheck for those contributions.